 (Reference Section 3 of Attachment 4)

-This section will be used by the Parties for development or qualification for new Product

 Table 3.1 Milestone Event Schedule for [APPLICABLE PART NUMBERS]

 Boeing will Setoff against Seller’s invoices [write out dollar value] USD [($XX)] for every seven (7) calendar days for which Seller fails to meet the schedule commitment date for any development milestone event in Table 3.1 of Attachment 1 of this BSCA, unless such failure is solely attributable to Boeing.
+The remedies set forth herein are accumulative and are in addition to all other rights and remedies Boeing may have at law or in equity.

 Up to half of the Setoff amount collected under this Table 3.1 of Attachment 1 of this BSCA may be recovered by Seller if Seller fully recovers its schedule by the next milestone event and there is no other Default.